 - Asking for more information and clarification from the person who has raised the concern. - Does the person have care and support needs?
-Are they at risk of harm? - As a result of their care and support needs are they unable to protect themselves? - Is the person currently experiencing, or at risk of abuse or neglect?
+Are they at risk of harm?
+As a result of their care and support needs are they unable to protect themselves? - Is the person currently experiencing, or at risk of, abuse or neglect?
 If the abuse or neglect was in the past and is not current, a s42 enquiry is not appropriate.
-Other mechanisms, such as the formal complaint process or the Serious Incident practice review procedure should be used to address the concern. - It is important for Adult Care to consider how the Adult will be contacted to ascertain how they view the concern and identify from their perspective whether they believe they have been harmed and what outcomes they want to achieve. - If the service user is in a provider service, it is appropriate to ask the service to complete the 'information gathering' form, as long as this would not compromise the Adult or interfere with the potential s42 enquiry.
+Other mechanisms, such as a formal complaint process or an internal practice review should be used to address the concern. - It is important for Adult Care to consider how the Adult will be contacted to ascertain how they view the concern and identify from their perspective whether they believe they have been harmed and what outcomes they want to achieve.
+This needs to be done in the most person centred way, usually by a professional or worker who knows the person best.
+It may therefore be appropriate for Adult Care to request the referrer or a provider service involved to get the adult's views. - If the service user is in a provider service, it is appropriate to ask the service to complete the 'information gathering' form, as long as this would not compromise the Adult or interfere with the potential s42 enquiry. - The individuals Mental Capacity should be assessed by Adult Care to determine if the individual has the ability to take part in a safeguarding enquiry. - Adult Care will determine who is best placed to talk with the family if this is appropriate, about the concern and establish their involvement and how they could contribute to the potential protection plan. - If it is ascertained that the individual does not have capacity to take part in a safeguarding enquiry, Adult care will ascertain who will advocate and whether a formal advocate needs appointing.

-- The individuals Mental Capacity should be assessed by Adult Care to determine if the individual has the ability to take part in a safeguarding enquiry. - Adult Care will determine who is best placed to talk with the family if this is appropriate, about the concern and establish their involvement and how they could contribute to the potential protection plan. - If it is ascertained that the individual does not have capacity to take part in a safeguarding enquiry, Adult care will ascertain who will advocate and whether a formal advocate needs appointing. - Adult Care will gather information from relevant health professionals who may have involvement with the individual. - Adult Care will determine whether within a human rights context it is fair, reasonable and lawful to 'interfere.' - Has the harm been caused by a person in a position of trust (i.e. paid Carer or volunteer) If so, the care organisation must follow their own disciplinary process to investigate the incident and they will need to risk assess whether this requires a referral into Allegation Management framework in Adult Care.
-(See separate Allegation Management process) - If harm has been caused by a person in a position of trust or there is evidence a crime has taken place, the adult needs to know this information must be shared and investigated, even if this is against their wishes.
-The Adult must be informed that we have a duty to report all crimes to the police, even if this over-rides their wishes. - If a person declines Safeguarding support and/or a s42 enquiry that is not the end of the matter.
+- Adult Care will gather information from relevant health professionals who may have involvement with the individual. - Adult Care will determine whether within a human rights context it is fair, reasonable and lawful to 'interfere.' - Has the harm been caused by a person in a position of trust (i.e. paid carer or volunteer) If so, the care organisation must follow their own disciplinary process to investigate the incident and they will need to risk assess whether this requires a referral into Allegation Management framework in Adult Care.
+(See separate RBSAB Allegation Management process) - If harm has been caused by a person in a position of trust or there is evidence a crime has taken place, the Adult needs to know this information must be shared and investigated, even if this is against their wishes.
+The Adult must be informed that we have a duty to report all crimes to the police, even if this over-rides their wishes. - If a person declines safeguarding support and/or a s42 enquiry that is not the end of the matter.
 Consideration should be given to ways in which the risk to the adult could be managed or mitigated, taking into account the impact of abuse or neglect on the person's well-being, including their vital interests and the impact on others in the situation.
+Consider what the person might need to recover (i.e. counselling, therapy referral).